edadma/backslash/docs/regular-command-reference.md

 ### Description

-Adds two numbers returning the sum.
-Concatenates two sequences or two strings.
-Appends or prepends an item to a sequence.
+Adds two numbers returning the sum, or concatenates two sequences or two strings, or appends or prepends an item to a sequence, or concatenates 2 objects.

 ### Input

-Takes 2 numerical arguments, or 2 sequences, or 2 strings, or a non-sequence item and a sequence.
+Takes 2 numerical arguments, or 2 sequences, or 2 objects, or 2 strings, or a non-sequence item and a sequence.

 ### Output